aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/lists/get-all/_index.md

 type: docs
 url: /lists/get-all/
 aliases: [/get-all-lists-from-document/]
-keywords: "List of Sections, get sections, section break word, section break, Word, Microsoft Word, Word Documents"
+keywords: ""
-description: "Get all lists of documents."
+description: "Get all lists in a Word document"
 weight: 20
 ---

-This REST API retrieves all `Lists` items from a document.
+This REST API retrieves all `List` items from a document.

 ## REST API